Missouri Rental Lease Agreement Templates

-- Prior Methamphetamine Production Disclosure (§ 441.236): If the rental premises is or was used as a site for methamphetamine production, the landlord must disclose in writing to the prospective lessee the fact that methamphetamine was produced on the premises.
-This should be disclosed regardless of whether the persons involved in the production were convicted for such production.
+- Prior Methamphetamine Production Disclosure (§ 441.236): If a rental unit/property was used as a site for methamphetamine production, the landlord must disclose said information to the prospective lessee in writing.
+This should be disclosed regardless of whether the persons involved in the production were convicted or not.

-Maximum (§ 535.300): Security deposits are capped at two months’ rent.
+Maximum (§ 535.300): Security deposits are capped at two (2) months’ rent.

 Returning to Tenant (§ 535.300): The security deposit must be returned to the tenant within thirty (30) days after the termination of the tenancy.
 If the landlord will withhold part or all of the deposit, they must furnish the tenant with a written itemized list of the damages the tenant has caused.